NigelGunawardene/MauiBuberBreakfast/README.md

 BindingContext in the MainPage constructor was throwing an error.
 Had to register the page and the ViewModel in DI to get it working

+We wrap our dinners area in a RefreshView tag.
+Then we add the RelayCommand annotation on the method called LoadBreakfasts and set LoadBreakfastsCommand as the Command when we execute the refresh

+Now we create a converter for the date
+Install CommunityToolkit.Maui nguet package

+Create DateTimeToBreakfastDayConverter : BaseConverter<object, string>

+After creating our 2 converters, we need to include them in the static resource dictionary (in styles.xaml) and then invoke them on the relevant parameters in the view and manipulate the UI
+Then go to Program.cs and add UseMauiCommunityToolkit

+Then update our xaml to use the converters